-All consultation activities held under the project will be based on the principle of inclusiveness and will strive to engage all groups of local society including students with disabilities, Roma students, students from low income households, etc. Logistical assistance will be provided to enable persons with limited physical abilities and those with insufficient financial and/or transportation means to attend public meetings scheduled by the Project.
+All consultation activities held under the project will be based on the principle of inclusiveness and local community cooperation and will strive to engage all groups of local community including students, teachers, parents, municipal administration etc. Logistical assistance will be provided to enable persons with limited physical abilities and those with insufficient financial and/or transportation means to attend public meetings scheduled by the Project.
 In cases where people may be reluctant or unable to participate in large scale community meetings the project will hold separate small group discussions with them at an easily accessible venue.
 The Project will ensure that they use varied means of communication (written, verbal, use of an advocate/translator if necessary).
+All stakeholder feedback shall be carefully reviewed and taken into consideration to the maximum extent of alignment with the project objectives.
+This especially includes the responces upon various needs assessments and readiness for change done under the project (readiness to transit to single shift operation of schools, readiness to include whole-day school model, equipment, teaching and learning aids, construction needs etc.